 Michael was admitted to practice in the State of Florida in 2014.
-Prior to joining Taylor Day, he worked as a contract attorney for a nationwide veterans’ non-profit organization and as a litigation attorney for a large insurance defense firm.
-His broad background now informs his practice philosophies for providing a high-quality legal product with strategies and options for clients that strike a balance between zealous client representation and an efficient use of limited resources for the best practical outcome.
+Prior to joining Taylor Day, he was as a contract attorney for a nationwide veterans’ non-profit organization and a litigation attorney for a large insurance defense firm.
+His broad background now inspires his practice philosophies for providing a high-quality legal product with strategies and options for clients that balance zealous client representation and efficient use of limited resources for the best practical outcome.

 Beyond the office, Michael is an avid outdoorsman.
 When he is not spending family time with his wife and three children, he is passionate about sport shooting, firearms training, fishing, and hunting.